nightconcept/boba-site/project/boba-learn.md

 3.  **Use `pub` to create a public API.** To make an item accessible from other modules, you must explicitly mark it with the `pub` keyword.
 This makes it part of the module's public API.
 4.  **Use `import` to access public items.** The `import` keyword is the mechanism to use public items from one module in another.

-This revised structure is more logical.
-It starts with the container (the file/module), explains the visibility rules within it (private/`pub`), and then explains how to cross the container boundary (`import`).
-This eliminates repetition and builds the concepts in a more orderly way.

-> For the following examples, assume you have two files, `utils.boba` and `main.boba`, located together in the same directory.
+For the following examples, assume you have two files, `utils.boba` and `main.boba`, located together in the same directory.

 ## Importing Specific Items